GarrenSouza/GOAPFramework/README.md

 ## Contact

-If you want to contact me you can reach me at <garrenlus.souza@inf.ufrgs.br>.
+If you want to contact me you can reach me at <contato.garren@gmail.com>.

 ## License